The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 Dr. Robert M. Reeves Scholarship

-Awarded to a rising senior majoring in Physical Education, Health & Community Wellness, or Sport Management, with a minimum GPA of 2.5 required, must be a member of a professional organization related to the student's major; the student must display leadership, cooperation, enthusiasm, and dependability.
+Awarded to a rising senior majoring in Physical Education, Health & Community Wellness, or Sport Management, with a minimum GPA of 2.5.
+The student should be a member of a professional organization related to the student's major and display qualities such as: leadership, cooperation, enthusiasm, and dependability.
 Financial need may also e considered.

 The scholarship was established by Dr. Reeves following his retirement from West Georgia's Department of Physical Education and Recreation.